Dual aspect concept of accounting

 Example to demonstrate the concept

 As mentioned earlier, the dual aspect concept involves the booking of two effects for each business transaction – a debit effect and a credit effect.
-Debits generally include an increase in expenses and an increase in assets and receivables.
-They can also include the reverse, which is a reduction in liabilities.
-Credits involve an increase in income and an increase in capital and liabilities that impact the balance sheet.
+Debits generally include an increase in expenses, assets, and receivables.
+They can also include a reduction in liabilities.
+Credits involve an increase in income, capital, and liabilities that impact the balance sheet.
 They can also denote a reduction in assets and receivables.

 Let’s understand the concept with the help of an example.

 ABC, Inc. is a manufacturing entity.
-At the start of the current year, it purchases a new processing plant and machinery for $10,000 from XYZ Technologies Inc. on credit.
+At the start of the current year, it purchased a new processing plant for $10,000 from XYZ Technologies Inc. on credit.

-This transaction has a dual impact on Inc’s financial position.
-It impacts assets as there is an inflow of a new asset – the plant and machinery.
-At the same time, it also impacts liabilities as a new liability is created for payment towards the asset purchased.
-The accounting journal entry for this transaction under the dual aspect concept would be recorded as follows:
+This transaction has a dual impact on the company’s financial position.
+It impacts assets as there is an inflow of a new asset – the plant.
+At the same time, it impacts liabilities because the plant was purchased on credit.
+According to the dual aspect concept, the accounting entry for this transaction would be recorded as follows:

 Let’s extend this example further.
-Suppose, after the completion of the first year of use, ABC Inc. must record a 10% depreciation on the plant and machinery.
+Suppose, after the completion of the first year of use, the company must record a 10% depreciation on the plant.
 This, too, has a dual impact.
 Firstly, an expense or charge against profit would be created for the amount of yearly depreciation, which is a debit entry.
 Secondly, the asset value would be reduced, which is a credit entry.
 (You might want to read the rules of debit and credit article).

 The proper accounting journal entry for this charge would be: